 Justice for Displaced Populations

-1. Convene stakeholders from the justice, humanitarian, and development sectors to facilitate collaboration and mutual understanding for effective policy making.
+1. Convene key stakeholders from the justice, humanitarian, and development sectors, together with displaced persons, to facilitate collaboration for effective policymaking.

-6. Provide consultation and technical advice to multilateral and national agencies.
+4. Provide consultation and technical advice to interested multilateral and national agencies.

 small children walking through refugee camp